killergerbah/asbplayer/README.md

 # Build the Firefox version of the extension to extension/dist/firefox
 yarn workspace @project/extension buildDev --env firefox

+# Build the Firefox for Android version of the extension to extension/dist/firefoxandroid
+yarn workspace @project/extension buildDev --env firefoxandroid
 ```

 If you have problems building try deleting `node_modules` and re-running `yarn`.